rChahine/CI-FRONT/README.md

 Each servers must be started from back-end java application

-If you want to create fetch users or chatrooms, you must run the client side of java application and log in, then you can create new chatrooms
+If you want to fetch users or chatrooms, you must run the client side of java application and log in, then you can create new chatrooms

 ## How to run test suite